G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/FileTrigger.md

 | `ChangeType` | Information about the type of modification that was applied to a file (created, changed, deleted or renamed) |
 | `OldFilePath` | Path to the file that has been changed |

-## Example of Defining a FileTrigger in Settings
+## Example of Defining a File Trigger in Settings

 ![FileTrigger Example](https://manual.g1ant.com/link/G1ANT.Manual/-assets/filetriggerexample.png)